tvl83/DeveloperDocumentation/src/content/sdk-documentation/connection-management.md

 // onStart
 ```

- - When you are close enough, the robot will send the connecting and then connected message to your `- (void)handleRobotStateChangeNotification:(RKRobotChangedStateNotification *)n` method.
+ - When you are close enough, the robot will send the connecting and then connected message to your `handleRobotStateChangeNotification(notification: RKRobotChangedStateNotification)` method.
 When you receive the connected message, you are now connected to a robot!

  *Note: Discovery in most cases will stop automatically after connecting to one robot.
-If you have changed the max connected robots value via `+ [RKRobotDiscoveryAgent setMaxConnectedRobots:(int)maxConnectedRobots]` method, you will manually need to stop discovery using `+ [RKRobotDiscoveryAgent stopDiscovery]`.*
+If you have changed the max connected robots value via the `RKRobotDiscoveryAgent.sharedAgent().maxConnectedRobots` property, you will manually need to stop discovery using `RKRobotDiscoveryAgent.stopDiscovery()`.*

  *Warning: Discovering devices takes a *lot* of resources on the Bluetooth antenna.
 Do not leave discovery running when you are not about to connect to a robot.*